microsoft/VSProjectSystem/doc/overview/dataflow.md

 # Dataflow in CPS

+One of the main goals of CPS is to move the bulk of the project system work to background threads while still maintaining data consistency.
+To accomplish this, CPS leverages Dataflow to produce a versioned, immutable, producer-consumer pattern to flow changes through the project system.
+Dataflow is not always easy, and if used wrongly can lead to corrupt state and deadlocks.

 ## Slim blocks

 TPL's Dataflow blocks are general purpose and have feautres that aren't used in CPS.
 Those unused features come with a performance/memory cost.
 To improve the scalability of CPS in large solutions, we have a replacement set of "slim" blocks that provide the required behaviours of TPL's blocks, but without the overhead associated with the unused features.